vivamoto/classifier/cnn/README.md

 - minibatch
 - momentum

-Sample code in the end of this file.
+Example of usage in the end of code file.

+Author: Lima, C. A. M.
+Translated to Python by Ivamoto, V. - Ramos, W.
+Translated to English: Ivamoto, V.

 ## Setup